 - Given the constraints on the ELI, what can be done to raise student motivation?

-- What is it that successful ELI teachers do to motivate students?
+- What successful strategies have ELI teachers used to motivate students?

 - What can be done to make the ELI a more comfortable, yet also more academically stimulating environment for ELI students?